opconWizard/opcon-docs/docs/server-programs/request-router.md

     build the required schedule instances based on the request.
-  - For each named instance of a schedule that it builds, SMASchedMan creates a property called InstanceName that contains the name of \"this\" schedule instance.
+  - For each named instance of a schedule that it builds, SMASchedMan creates a property called InstanceName that contains the name of "this" schedule instance.
     - The property is built as:
             [InstanceName=xxxxx]{style="font-family: 'Courier New';"}         -   The property can be used at runtime in job events.
 - The jobs of a schedule must qualify for the selected date(s) to be